Bring Me to Life: Release

 The single includes "Farther Away" as a B-side.
 The first pressing of the Australian single contained the track "Missing" as a B-side, but this was omitted from later pressings and later released as a bonus track on the band's first live album, Anywhere but Home.
 An acoustic version was recorded and released on the "Bring Me to Life" DVD.
-Several other versions of the track have been released, such as remixes, acoustic and altered versions.
+In 2003, the song served as the official theme song for WWE's 2003 No Way Out event.